-The key measures of success of the Academic Council will be:
+The key measures of success of the Learning, Teaching & Student Experience Committee will be:

-- 4.1 The achievement of targets in the Outcome Agreement. - 4.2 The College makes a more effective contribution to the region through joint working with partners to meet Community Planning Partnership objectives. - 4.3 The improvement of retention, attainment and positive destinations for all students. - 4.4 The high-quality student experience across all campuses evidenced by increased levels of student satisfaction. - 4.5 The creation of more places and opportunities at the College for 16-19 year olds. - 4.6 The curriculum is characterised by greater innovation in learning and teaching methods. - 4.7 The curriculum is refreshed annually with courses that will better address skills gaps and shortages in the regional economy.
+- 4.1 The achievement of targets in the Outcome Agreement. - 4.2 The College makes a more effective contribution to the region through joint working with partners to meet Community Planning Partnership objectives. - 4.3 The improvement of retention, attainment, and positive destinations for all students.

-- 4.8 The curriculum is informed by more and better engagement with priority employers and employer organisations that reflect the College's regional, national and global ambitions. - 4.9 The College works more effectively with its regional university partners to improve progression opportunities for all HE programmes.
+- 4.4 The high-quality student experience across all campuses evidenced by increased levels of student satisfaction. - 4.5 The creation of more places and opportunities at the College for 16-19year-olds. - 4.6 That the curriculum is characterised by greater innovation in learning and teaching methods. - 4.7 The curriculum is refreshed annually with courses that will better address skills gaps and shortages in the regional economy. - 4.8 The curriculum is informed by more and better engagement with priority employers and employer organisations that reflect the College's regional, national, and global ambitions. - 4.9 The College works more effectively with its regional university partners to improve progression opportunities for all HE programmes.

 - 5.1 There shall be six core members of the Committee, three of whom must be Non-Executive Members.
-The further three members shall include the Principal, the Academic Staff Member and a Student Board Member. - 5.2 The co-opted membership of the Committee will include: - 5.2.1 The two Student Sabbatical Officers who are not core members of the Committee, plus one current student nominated by ECSA. - 5.2.2 Eight members of College Staff (two per Faculty), who are not part of the senior management team, to represent each of the curriculum areas: - Creative Industries; - Engineering and Built Environment; - Health, Wellbeing and Social Sciences; - Tourism, Hospitality and Business; - 5.2.3 Additional Members may be co-opted in alignment with the Board of Management's co-opted membership procedures. - 5.2.4 Co-opted members of the Academic Council shall not have voting rights - 5.3 The Vice Principal Innovation, Planning and Performance, shall attend meetings of the Committee. - 5.4 The Assistant Principal Quality & Improvement and the Assistant Principal of Student Experience shall attend meetings of the Committee. - 5.5 A Member of the Governance Team shall be Clerk to the Committee.
+The further three members shall include the Principal, the Academic Staff Member, and a Student Board Member. - 5.2 The co-opted membership of the Committee will include: - 5.2.1 The two Student Sabbatical Officers who are not core members of the Committee. - 5.2.2 Four members of either lecturing or curriculum team management staff (one per Faculty), who are not Heads of School or part of the senior management team, to represent each of the curriculum areas: - Creative Industries. - Engineering and Built Environment. - Health, Wellbeing and Social Sciences. - Tourism, Hospitality and Business. - 5.2.3 Two Heads of School from any of the four curriculum areas. - 5.2.4 Additional Members may be co-opted in alignment with the Board of Management's co-opted membership procedures. - 5.2.5 Co-opted members of the Learning, Teaching & Student Experience Committee shall not have voting rights.

-6.1 Two Non-Executive Members must attend, one of whom will act as Committee Chair.
+- 5.3 The Vice Principal Innovation, Planning & Performance and the Vice Principal Education & Skills shall attend meetings of the Committee. - 5.4 The Assistant Principal Quality and Improvement, The Assistant Principal Student Experience and at least one Assistant principal Curriculum shall attend meetings of the Committee. - 5.5 The Board Secretary shall act as Clerk to the Committee.

-- 6.2 One representative from ECSA must attend. - 6.3 One member of the Executive must attend. - 6.4 Two College staff members must attend.
+- 6.1 Two Non-Executive Members must attend, one of whom will act as Committee Chair. - 6.2 One representative from ECSA must attend. - 6.3 One member of the Executive must attend. - 6.4 Two College staff members must attend.

-7.1 Meetings of the Council will be held on a quarterly basis.
+7.1 Meetings of the Committee will be held on a quarterly basis.